 Yes, nowadays I am doing a lot of baking without an oven too.
-As I have recently got a new Otg, of course I am trying my hands on it as well.
-And my latest partner to aid me in baking is my airfryer and old golden pressure cooker.
+As I have recently got a new Otg, of course, I am trying my hands on it as well.
+And my latest partner to aid me in baking is my Air Fryer and old golden pressure cooker.
 Recently I baked 2 cakes, in just 2 days, in the pressure cooker.
-Before that tried cookies in air fryer and the result was again great.
+Before that tried cookies in the air fryer and the result was again great.

 But actually, as I have said earlier too, he is the real support system in my cooking.
-He, along with my 2 sons, are my biggest fans as well critics.
+He, along with my 2 sons, are my biggest fans as well as critics.
 And when I tried these masala crackers, he just loved them.
 But only hubby.
 My sons made a long face and just disapproved.
 So, I baked another lot for them and this time they too loved it.
 What was the change?
 Any guesses?
 Nothing!
-Everything was same except the flavourings.
-Earlier ones were very much Indian with fenugreek leaves, whole spices powder etc. So this time I made with Italian seasonings like oregano, chilli flakes, rosemary etc. Thus, both my boys, today’s youth after all, freaked out on these continental touch crackers.
+Everything was the same except for the flavourings.
+Earlier ones were very much Indian with fenugreek leaves, whole spices powder, etc. So this time I made with Italian seasonings like oregano, chilli flakes, rosemary, etc. Thus, both my boys, today’s youth, after all, freaked out on these continental touch crackers.

-The company makes a lot of difference and when you are in the company of Healthy freak Ravneet Kaur, a famous blogger specialising in healthy bites only then you just can’t remain indifferent.
-Inspired by her, I have already switched over to rock salt (saindha namak), reduced sugar and all-purpose flour.
-And now I decided to try these crackers without leavening agents, that is no baking powder, no baking soda and no yeast.
+Ever since the bug of healthy baking has bitten me I have made a lot many changes in my recipes.
+I have already switched over to rock salt (saindha namak), reduced sugar and all-purpose flour.
+And now I decided to try these crackers without leavening agents, that is no baking powder, no baking soda, and no yeast.
 This was a pure experiment which yielded great results.
 With my little knowledge of baking cookies and seeing my 2 mothers making a lot of ‘mathri’, I combined knowledge of both the worlds in my kitchen lab and came up with these lovely crispy masala crackers.

 First I tried my hands on just with wheat flour.
 Started with making jeera biscuits and after two trials landed up baking masala crackers.
 Those were also good but then a brainwave came as to why not try with multiple flours.
 So, I combined wheat flour, oatmeal, semolina and rice flour in equal proportion.
 Added dried and crushed fenugreek leaves and some white sesame seeds.